munin-monitoring/munin/doc/example/webserver/apache-virtualhost.rst

  Apache virtualhost configuration
 ==================================

-This example describes how to set up munin on a separate apache httpd virtual host.
-It uses FastCGI if this is available, and falls back to CGI if it is not.
+This example describes how to set up munin on a separate virtual host using apache httpd.
+It proxies all requests to :ref:`munin-httpd`

 Munin configuration
 ===================